Card Summary Table

 As an added bonus, this card doesn’t carry any foreign transaction fees if you need to use it while overseas.

-Of course, there are much more efficient cards to use overseas than just the Chase British Airways Visa Signature® Card, since you would only earn 1x Avios on anything besides the actual flight.
+Of course, there are much more efficient cards to use overseas than just the British Airways Visa, since you would only earn 1x Avios on anything besides the actual flight.

 But if you’re going for the companion ticket’s minimum spend, then by all means spend away!

-BA credit card holders also have the chance to get 10% off BA flights when booking with the card.
+British Airways credit card holders also have the chance to get 10% off British Airways flights when booking with the card.
 You have to go through a specific portal and use a code, but it is worth the hassle to save over $100 (which covers the annual fee).

-With the flexibility in using Avios with Oneworld partners and transferring from credit card portals (Ultimate Rewards, Starwood Preferred, and Amex Membership Rewards), you should find plenty of value in the card.
+With the flexibility in using British Airways Avios with Oneworld partners and transferring from credit card portals (Ultimate Rewards, Starwood Preferred Guest, and Amex Membership Rewards), you should find plenty of value in the card.

-Combined with the British Airways points devaluation, this makes the Avios a little less valuable.
-Still, BA has pretty solid inter-European flight deals.
+Previously, you used to earn 1.25 Avios per dollar instead of the now 1x Avios.
+Combined with the points devaluations over the years, this makes the Avios a little less valuable.
+Still, Executive Club has pretty solid inter-European flight deals.

 Another negative of British Airways over all the other airlines is their fuel surcharge for international flights.
 It is painfully more expensive than any of the others (between ~$600-1200), and it still applies when you are redeeming points.